What Is Pain? Causes, Types & Pain Relief Guide

 Is pain always a sign of tissue damage?

 No. Pain can happen with tissue damage, but the two do not always match.
-Some injuries hurt a lot and settle quickly, while some ongoing pain problems continue after tissues have healed.
-That is why pain needs context, not just a pain score.
+Some injuries hurt a lot and settle quickly.
+Some ongoing pain continues after tissues have healed.
+Pain needs context, not just a scan result or pain score.

 How do I know if my pain is nerve pain?

 Nerve pain often feels burning, shooting, electric, or sharp.
-You may also notice tingling, numbness, or weakness in a defined pattern, such as pain travelling into an arm or leg.
+You may also notice tingling, numbness, or weakness in a defined pattern.
 A physiotherapist or doctor can help separate nerve pain from joint, muscle, or referred pain.

 Can exercise make pain worse?

-Exercise can flare pain if it is too much, too fast, or poorly matched to your irritability.
-However, the right exercise dose often helps reduce pain sensitivity, improve movement, and rebuild strength.
+Exercise can flare pain if it is too much, too fast, or poorly matched to your current irritability.
+However, the right dose often helps reduce sensitivity, improve movement, and rebuild strength.
 Progression matters more than pushing through pain without a plan.

 What helps acute pain settle?